afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 - Second parameter is the `LOAD` GPIO pin number.
 - Third parameter is the `NEXT` GPIO pin number.
 - Fourth parameter is a constant static array of input numbers for each switch (in the range from 0 to 63).
 The size of this array must match the fifth parameter.
 - Fifth parameter is the count of switches attached to the circuit, in the range from 1 to 64.
+Let's say `srNumbers`.

 There are further optional parameters which defaults to the 74HC165N requirements.
 An example: